Raymond Cattell: United States

 One reason that Cattell moved to the University of Illinois was because the first electronic computer built and owned entirely by a US educational institution – "Illinois Automatic Computer" – was being developed there, which made it possible for him to complete large-scale factor analyses.
 Cattell founded the Laboratory of Personality Assessment and Group Behavior.
 In 1949, he and his wife founded the Institute for Personality and Ability Testing (IPAT).
 Karen Cattell served as director of IPAT until 1993.
 Cattell remained in the Illinois research professorship until he reached the university's mandatory retirement age in 1973.
 A few years after he retired from the University of Illinois he built a home in Boulder, Colorado, where he wrote and published the results of a variety of research projects that had been left unfinished in Illinois.

 In 1977, Cattell moved to Hawaii, largely because of his love of the ocean and sailing.
-He continued his career as a part-time professor and adviser at the University of Hawaii.
+He continued his career as a part-time professor and adviser at the University of Hawaiʻi.
 He also served as adjunct faculty of the Hawaii School of Professional Psychology.
 After settling in Hawaii he married Heather Birkett, a clinical psychologist, who later carried out extensive research using the 16PF and other tests.
 During the last two decades of his life in Hawaii, Cattell continued to publish a variety of scientific articles, as well as books on motivation, the scientific use of factor analysis, two volumes of personality and learning theory, the inheritance of personality, and co-edited a book on functional psychological testing, as well as a complete revision of his highly renowned Handbook of Multivariate Experimental Psychology.